Nea is a multidisciplinary artist with an extrasensory perception.

 modern

-inquisition that is still active in many countries after hundreds of years, stand against any
+inquisition that is still active in many countries after hundreds of years.

 Here are the words of Paolo Veronese to defend his art: